larsrh/website/topics/crdt/02-contracts.md

 ## Algebraic abstractions

 We somehow need to provide a `<=` operator to work on e.g. sets.
-JavaScript doesn't allow operator overloading, so instead I'm defining my own protocol how this should work.
+JavaScript doesn't allow operator overloading, so instead, I'm defining my own protocol how this should work.
 The idea is similar to the [`Comparator`](https://www.baeldung.com/java-comparator-comparable) interface in Java: we have an object that has just a single method `compare` that takes two arguments and returns the correct order.